marindraganov/BoardGameWithoutName/README.md

-# OOP Online Team "Inferno"
+# BoardGameWithoutName
-Team work on OOP in Telerik course
+Created as an assignment for C# OOP Course at Telerik Academy.